vitorm04/docs.pt-br/docs/framework/unmanaged-api/diagnostics/isymunmanagedconstant-getname-method.md

 ## <a name="parameters"></a>Parâmetros
  `cchName`
- [in] O comprimento do buffer que o `szName` parâmetro aponta.
+ [in] The length of the buffer that the `szName` parameter points to.

  `pcchName`
- [out] Um ponteiro para um `ULONG32` que recebe o tamanho, em caracteres, do buffer necessário para conter o nome, incluindo a terminação nula.
+ [out] A pointer to a `ULONG32` that receives the size, in characters, of the buffer required to contain the name, including the null termination.

  `szName`
- [out] O buffer que armazena o nome.
+ [out] The buffer that stores the name.

-## <a name="return-value"></a>Valor de retorno
+## <a name="return-value"></a>Valor retornado
- S_OK se o método for bem-sucedido; Caso contrário, E_FAIL ou algum outro código de erro.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Requisitos
- **Cabeçalho:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Consulte também